Shakadak/pattern_metonyms/README.md

 Consider this as a personal project project until 1.0.0, you may open issues, but pull requests will be closed without consideration.

+## Warning

+This library hides a lot of code, please keep yourself aware that by using it, you are trading a lot of runtime efficiency for a lot of (unmeasured) expressivness power.

 ## Installation

 The package can be installed by adding `pattern_metonyms` to your list of dependencies in `mix.exs`: